deficollective/deficollective.github.io/content/english/blog/turtle-mode-announcement.md

 First and foremost, our treasury is now managed far more passively.
 With little active, week-to-week position management, a month rarely brings enough meaningful change to warrant a full report — monthly granularity simply makes less sense for how the Collective now operates.
 Producing those detailed monthly reports is also a recurring effort that turtle mode is better off sparing.

-We are therefore **moving from monthly reporting to biannual reporting — a public treasury report twice a year**.
+We are therefore **moving from monthly reporting to biannual reporting — a public treasury report twice a year**, beginning with our [H1 2026 report](/blog/biannual-financial-report-h1-2026/).
 Our [Treasury Management Policy](/treasury-management-policy/) is unchanged, our operations remain fully on-chain and auditable at any time, and we will continue to report publicly — just less frequently, and in a more consolidated form.

 ## What stays